The CLIP OS kernel is based on Linux. It also integrates:

 Do not weaken structure randomization

 Use maximum number of randomized bits for the mmap base address on x86_64.
 Note that thanks to a linux-hardened patch, this also impacts the number of randomized bits for the stack base address.

 -fstack-protector-strongfor best stack canary coverage; GCC 4.9 at least is required.

 Virtually-mapped stacks benefit from guard pages, thus making kernel stack overflows harder to exploit.

 Enforce strict memory mappings permissions for loadable kernel modules.

-Although CLIP OS stores kernel modules in an initramfs located in a signed EFI binary (together with the kernel itself and its command line), we still enable and enforce module signing as an additional layer of security:
+Although CLIP OS stores kernel modules in a read-only rootfs whose integrity is guaranteed by dm-verity, we still enable and enforce module signing as an additional layer of security:

 Processor type and features¶

 Retpolines are needed to protect against Spectre v2.
 GCC 7.3.0 or higher is required.

 The vsyscall table is not required anymore by libc and is a fixed-position potential source of ROP gadgets.